TEAC TN-5BB Review

 MEASURED PERFORMANCE

 The 3150Hz test tone of a DIN 45-545 test disc was reproduced as 3152Hz on our Wow&Flutter meter – close to perfect.
 Wander around nominal was small at 3Hz, making basic speed both correct and very stable.
-As a result variation values were very low for a belt drive, wow measuring 0.1% and flutter 0.05%.
+As a result, variation values were very low for a belt drive, wow measuring 0.1% and flutter 0.05%.
 Total W&F (European DIN weighted) came in at just 0.06%, falling to 0.04% with Japanese JIS weighting (as Teac will measure it).
 This is a very speed stable turntable, within a whisker of Direct Drive.
-Our analysis shows relatively low variance at 33rpm (0.55Hz), with low harmonics and flutter to right – a fine result.
+Our analysis shows relatively low variance at 33rpm (0.55Hz), with low harmonics and flutter to the right – a fine result.

 Moving Coil (MC) cartridges have few coil turns, making them far less sensitive to outside electromagnetic fields, and they don’t have screening cans.
-The body, if metal, is earthed to the arm, not to Left ground (green).
+The body, if metal, is earthed to the arm, not to the Left ground (green).

 The phono sockets float electrically on the Teac; they are not earthed.